 When reality clashes with our deepest convictions, we’d rather recalibrate reality than amend our worldview.
-Not only that, we become even more rigid in our beliefs than before.
+Not only that, but we also become even more rigid in our beliefs than before.
 Researchers at Yale University have shown that educated people are more unshakable in their convictions than anybody.
-After all, an education gives you tools to defend your opinions.
+After all, education gives you the tools to defend your opinions.
 Intelligent people are highly practised in finding arguments, experts, and studies that underpin their preexisting beliefs, and the Internet has made it easier than ever to be consumers of our own opinions.
 Smart people, concludes the American journalist Ezra Klein, don’t use their intellect to obtain the correct answer; they use it to obtain what they want to be the answer.

 The power of an idea

 Can new ideas genuinely change the world?
 People are most likely to change their opinions if you confront them with new and disagreeable facts as directly as possible.
-In essence, that the Enlightenment model of how people change their opinions through information-gathering and reasoned deliberation, is really a buttress for the status quo.
+In essence, the Enlightenment model of how people change their opinions through information-gathering and reasoned deliberation is really a buttress for the status quo.
 A worldview is not a Lego set where a block is added here, removed there.
 It’s a fortress that is defended tooth and nail, with all possible reinforcements, until the pressure becomes so overpowering that the walls cave in.
 A single opposing voice can make all the difference.
 When just one other person in the group stuck to the truth, the test subjects were more likely to trust the evidence of their own senses.